AineNicD/pands-project/README.md

 print(a)

-#str converts whatever you pass in to a string.
+#outputing result of code to a text file.
 def out_fun():
     return str(a)
 output = out_fun()